dreadwrr/pyparsec/README.md

 05/09/20206 <br><br>

 Note originally made using ctypes and .dll library.
-I have since moved over to python c api so have to finish testing before releasing which <br>
-shouldnt be very long. <br><br>
+I have since moved over to python c api so have to finish testing before releasing which shouldnt be very long. <br><br>

 Will list compile steps for the .pyd <br><br>